Manurhin MR 73

 The Manurhin MR 73 is a French double-action/single-action revolver chambered in .357 Magnum and .38 Special manufactured by Manurhin and is available in 2.5", 2.75", 3", 4", 4.25”, 5.25", 5.75", 6", 8" and 10" barrel lengths.

 History

-After WW II French police gradually faced a worrying threat.
-Military grade firearms left over from the occupation and liberation were used by violent criminals to outgun police personnel.

-In response French police agencies gradually accepted the idea of arming their personnel, traditionally equipped with blowback pistols chambered in .32 ACP, with locked breech pistols and heavy-duty revolvers chambered in 9×19mm Parabellum and .357 Magnum.
+In the 1960s, French law enforcement were confronted with armed robberies and terrorist activities by the OAS.

-Introduced in 1972, the MR 73 was designed for police tactical unit use and is known for having formerly been the standard issue sidearm of the French National Gendarmerie, as well as for its offensive role and use by French police tactical units such as GIGN and the National Police's RAID.
+Introduced in 1972, the MR 73 was designed by Gilbert Maillard for police tactical unit use and is known for having formerly been the standard issue sidearm of the French National Gendarmerie, as well as for its offensive role and use by French police tactical units such as GIGN and the National Police's RAID.
+MR 73s were exported to French-speaking African states with Gendarmerie models being used by elite units.

-The MR73 has also seen service with military, police, and armed groups elsewhere in the world, most predominantly in the former French colonial empire.
+They were first used when the GIGN were deployed to Air France flight 8969 in 1994 where GIA hijackers were killed by GIGN operators using the MR 73.

-In 2021, Beretta began to import the MR 73 Gendarmerie and the MR 73 Sport into the United States.
+In 2021, Beretta imported the MR 73 Gendarmerie and the MR 73 Sport to the United States.